 In almost all cases, you should enclose the format specification (part after the equal sign) in double quotes.
-Please note that this directive is deprecated and is replaced in version 1.37 and greater with a Python script for creating volume names.

 In order for a Pool to be used during a Backup Job, the Pool must have at least one Volume associated with it.
 Volumes are created for a Pool using the label or the add commands in the Bacula Console, program.
 In addition to adding Volumes to the Pool (i.e. putting the Volume names in the Catalog database), the physical Volume must be labeled with a valid Bacula software volume label before Bacula will accept the Volume.
 This will be automatically done if you use the label command.
 Bacula can automatically label Volumes if instructed to do so, but this feature is not yet fully implemented.